Teach your child not to

 Either is normal, as long as the stool is soft or formed.

-If your child has hard, dry stools or goes more than three days without a bowel movement, he may be constipated.
+If your child has hard, dry stools or goes more than three days without a bowel movement, she may be constipated.

 If this happens:

-Give him more water or 100 percent fruit juices to drink.
+Give her more water or 100 percent fruit juices to drink.
 Good juice choices are apple, pear, cherry, grape or prune.

 cereals: bran, whole wheat flakes, shredded wheat, oatmeal or granola